PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### enable_bgp

-If true, BGP (Border Gateway Protocol) will be enabled for this Virtual Network Gateway.
+Controls whether BGP (Border Gateway Protocol) will be enabled for this Virtual Network Gateway.

 Type: bool